 There are different company structures to suit different business requirements:

 The most commonly used company structure is a private limited company.
 The company must be incorporated at the Companies Registry and registered with the Business Registration Office of the Inland Revenue.
 Processing (incorporation) time is around four working days.

 A branch of a foreign company: if a company incorporated outside Hong Kong establishes a place of business in Hong Kong, it is required to register with the Companies Registry within one month of the establishment of the place of business as an overseas company (under Part XI of the Companies Ordinance).
 It is not a separate legal entity from the parent.
-Processing time is from three to four weeks.
+Processing time is generally from three to four weeks, but can vary.

 Another type of business is the Representative Office.
 Such an office is useful if a company wishes to explore the Hong Kong market before making a larger investment, or indeed if it is never intended to derive sales, e.g. if it is intended to be a marketing office only.
 It would typically fulfill functions such as promotion and liaison work.
 If a company needs to enter into a transaction that creates a legal obligation, its business structure will need to be changed to either a limited company or a branch office of a parent company.